Stomping Grounds (TV series): Season 1

-Season 1 features more episodes that dive further into American boating traditions as McVinney drops anchor in towns across the country from the Northeast to the Southwest, and the Pacific Northwest up to the great state of Alaska.
-Episode 6 features sailfishing in Stuart Florida, and the storied past of the historic Treasure Coast while Episode 7 highlights Ernest Hemingway's iconic yacht Pilar and the Wheeler family from Maine who built it for the famous author back in 1934.
+Season 1 features more episodes that dive further into American boating traditions as McVinney and his crew visit towns across the country from the Northeast to the Southwest, and the Pacific Northwest up to the state of Alaska.
+Episode 6 features sailfishing in Stuart Florida, and the storied past of the historic Treasure Coast while Episode 7 highlights Ernest Hemingway's historic yacht Pilar and the Wheeler family from Maine who built it for the famous author back in 1934.